 01 of 06

 Bead Embroidery Foundation

-Unlike off-loom bead weaving stitches or loom beading where beads are stitched to each other, in bead embroidery you stitch beads onto a fabric foundation.
-Because there are so many different types of beading foundation available, it is important to know which one will work best for your particular project.
+Unlike off-loom bead weaving stitches or loom beading where beads are stitched to each other, in bead embroidery, you stitch beads onto a fabric foundation.
+Since there are so many different types of beading foundation available, it is important to know which one will work best for your particular project.